 In the junior year, students continue to deepen their knowledge in their chosen fields of study by taking courses widely in other departments and schools at NYU.

-During the junior year, students begin preparing for their senior colloquium by taking the course, “Third-Year Symposium,” which guides them through the process of writing the rationale, a short essay with booklist that defines the focus of their colloquium.
+During the junior year, students begin preparing for their senior colloquium by taking the course, “Writing the Rationale,” which guides them through the process of writing the rationale, a short essay with booklist that defines the focus of their colloquium.
 The rationale is read and approved by two faculty members.

 Juniors often undertake internships related to their fields of study and may do some of their academic work in independent studies, tutorials, and private lessons in the arts.